ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ### 9.2 Decision-making

 - **Default decisions:** lazy consensus on the mailing list (5 business days, no sustained objection).
-- **Charter amendments, TI admission, TI sunset, co-chair changes:** during Phase 1 (§9.4), consensus of the co-chairs after a mailing-list comment window (see Section 13).
+- **Charter amendments, TI admission, TI sunset, co-chair changes:** during Phase 1 (§9.4), consensus of the co-chairs after a mailing-list comment window (see §13).
 Once Phase 2 begins, a two-thirds vote of the Steering Committee, excluding recusals, after the same comment window.

 ### 9.3 Conflicts of interest